 Towards a new normal

-Together we will set the ambition in this crucial time.
-Let’s push forward through collective bargaining.
+Together we will set the ambition in this crucial time as we push forward through collective bargaining.

 Push for a European partnership for Collective Bargaining

 The aim is an EU that promotes collective bargaining and sanctions those that try to undermine it – whether governments or companies.

 Push for EU Framework Legislation on Due Diligence

 Companies must be obliged to ensure workers’ rights are respected throughout their suppy chain and wherever they operate.

 Simply put: no public contract without a collective bargaining agreement!

 “We want an EU that throws out its neo-liberal agenda and becomes manifest pro-union and pro-worker.
 No to decentralising collective bargaining and yes to sectoral collective bargaining.
 Strong unions and strong collective bargaining are the backbone of democracy.”

 UNI Europa - The European Services Workers Union

 As the European trade union federation for 7 million service workers, UNI Europa speaks for the sectors that constitute the backbone of economic and social life in Europe.
 Headquartered in the heart of Brussels, UNI Europa represents 272 national trade unions in 50 countries, including: Commerce; Banking, Insurance and Central Banks; Gaming; Graphical and Packaging; Hair and Beauty; Information and Communication Technology Services; Media, Entertainment and Arts; Postal Services and Logistics; Private Care and Social Insurance; Industrial Cleaning and Private Security; Professional Sport and Leisure; Temporary Agency Workers and Professionals and Managers.